-Paid Holiday Leave Overview
+Paid Holiday Time Off

-You receive paid holiday leave when you're appointed to work at least 20 hours per week for at least 4.5 continuous months.
+You receive paid holiday time off when you're appointed to work at least 20 hours per week for at least 4.5 continuous months.
 If you're faculty, you must be appointed for at least 50% time for at least 4.5 continuous months.
 If you're appointed less than full-time, you'll be granted holiday leave based on the percentage of hours you're appointed.

 How holidays are determined